rothos/lexitron/README.md

 $ lx -nxu ".*tion"
 3837
 ```
-(This number should be taken with a grain of salt, as no dictionary
+(This number should be taken with a grain of salt, since no dictionary
-is perfect, it depends on what you could as a valid english word,
+is perfect, and it depends on what you count as a valid english word,
-which technical or niche jargons are included, etc etc.)
+and which technical or niche jargons are included; etc etc.)

 ### Example 4
 A list of English words with the same double letter appearing twice, except
-for those whose double letter is a vowel or the letter `s` (since there so
+for those whose double letter is a vowel or the letter `s` (to ignore
-many words of the form `*lessness`).
+words of the form `*lessness`).
 ```
 $ lx "([^aeious])\1.*\1\1"
 ---------------------------------------------------------------------------